Admission information

 4. Simple copy of the passport page stating the applicant’s personal particulars.

-6. Proof of English language proficiency.
+5. Proof of English language proficiency.
 One of the following international tests is required:

 Please note that language certificates issued by other universities are not accepted!

-• has completed secondary education in English in one of the following countries: in EU/EEA member states; Switzerland; UK; USA; Canada; Australia or New Zealand.
-In the case of EU/EEA member states, the education certificate must include information on the language of instruction;
+- has completed secondary education in English in one of the following countries: in EU/EEA member states; Switzerland; UK; USA; Canada; Australia or New Zealand.
+In the case of EU/EEA member states, the education certificate must include information on the language of instruction.

-• has completed secondary education (also known as upper-secondary/high school education) in one of the EU/EEA member states or in Switzerland or in UK and has taken the final exam in English with a result that indicates correspondence to B2 level according to Common European Framework of Reference for Languages;
+- has completed secondary education (also known as upper-secondary/high school education) in one of the EU/EEA member states or in Switzerland or in UK and has taken the final exam in English with a result that indicates correspondence to B2 level according to Common European Framework of Reference for Languages.

-• has studied in English (with English as medium of instruction), in full-time student status for at least one academic year, in a higher education institution in one of the following countries: USA, Canada, Australia, New Zealand, Switzerland, UK or any of the EU/EEA member states.
+- has studied in English (with English as medium of instruction), in full-time student status for at least one academic year, in a higher education institution in one of the following countries: USA, Canada, Australia, New Zealand, Switzerland, UK or any of the EU/EEA member states.
 The transcript of records must include information that the applicant was enrolled in the programme taught in English.

-7. Motivation letter (of maximum 5000 characters, with spaces) where the applicant can demonstrate knowledge of the field, motivation and argumentation skills, relevant study and work experience, and other relevant activities (publications, project management, etc.).
+6. Motivation letter (of maximum 2000 characters, with spaces) where the applicant can demonstrate knowledge of the field, motivation and argumentation skills, relevant study and work experience, and other relevant activities (publications, project management, etc.).
 Please note that information in your CV is not taken into account.
 Only the motivation letter is examined.
 E.g., if you have extensive experience of working in the field or scientific publications then this should be explained in the motivation letter.

-Please note that the motivation letters will undergo a plagiarism check.
+NB!
+Please note that the motivation letters will undergo plagiarism check.
 Motivation letters that display similarities with previous text will be evaluated by the academic board of the EACH programme and in case of serious plagiarism the applicant will be removed from the competition.

 We may contact you with additional questions concerning your motivation letter.